 Lymphangioleiomyomatosis is a multi-system disorder and can affect many organs.

-Multiple thin walled cysts throughout the lungs (usually with an uniform distribution).
+Multiple thin-walled cysts throughout the lungs, usually with a uniform distribution.
 These are present in nearly all cases.
-If the cysts are small they may be seen as diffuse coarse interstitial markings on plain film.
+If the cysts are small, they may be seen as diffuse coarse interstitial markings on plain films.

 - interlobular septal thickening

 - hemorrhages may be seen as areas of increased attenuation